-For over 15 years, a tiny but powerful tool has been used by hackers for a wide-range of activities.
-This tool goes by the name of netcat, and although well known in hacking circles, it's virtually unknown outside.
-It's so powerful and useful, that many people within the hacking community refer to it as the "Swiss Army knife of hacking tools."
+For over 20 years, a tiny but mighty tool has been used by hackers for a wide range of activities.
+Although well known in hacking circles, Netcat is virtually unknown outside.
+It's so simple, powerful, and useful that many people within the IT community refer to it as the "Swiss Army knife of hacking tools."
 We'll look at the capabilities of Netcat and how the aspiring hacker can use it.

 To connect to another machine:

-- nc options host IP address port
+nc options host-IP-address port

 To listen for inbound connections: